pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

 ## Annotations

-When using Java 1.5 or later,you can use annotations to suppress PMD warnings, like this:
+When using Java 1.5 or later, you can use annotations to suppress PMD warnings, like this:

     // This will suppress all the PMD warnings in this class
     @SuppressWarnings("PMD")